yadavrishikesh/JM.landslide/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# JM.landslide: Joint Modeling of landsldie Counts and Sizes
+# JM.landslide: Joint Modeling of Landslide Counts and Sizes

 <!-- badges: start -->
 <!-- badges: end -->